-I met Kent in the tenth grade, on the leading edge of a rough transition in my life– displacement by my mother’s divorce, hip deep in puberty, and floundering in an immediate poverty that we’d hoped we’d left behind for good.
+I met Kent in the tenth grade, on the leading edge of a rough transition in my life– displacement by my mother’s divorce, neck deep in puberty, and floundering in an immediate poverty that we’d hoped we’d left behind for good.
 That it was a new part of town helped by way of distraction.
 In the DC Metro area, moving house can mean crash-landing on another planet, albeit only a dozen miles from where you’d started.

-The first class-period of the day was Geometry at some really ungodly hour for math.
-After a little while, I stopped being the new girl and, as subtle as staring out a pre-dawn window and realizing that you missed the instant when there was finally enough light to just barely see by, all of a sudden, I had a friend.
+The first class period of the day was Geometry at some really ungodly hour for math.
+After a little while, I stopped being the new girl and, as subtle as staring out of a predawn window and realizing that you missed the instant when there was finally enough light to barely see by, all of a sudden, I had a friend.
 I don’t remember how it happened, only that he was there every morning and that I looked forward to math class on more merit than the satisfaction of geometric proofs.

 But our playful rivalry of wrestling theorems at seven-something each weekday morning is not what anchors Kent in my mind.
 Or that I had to duck his girlfriend for the last few weeks of eleventh grade, because she was inexplicably angry that he’d stopped on his way to pick her up to show me his prom tuxedo and limousine.
-It’s the phone calls.
+What I remember are the phone calls.
 Our friendship was pure, beyond whatever impure thoughts we may have entertained of the other from time to time over the years.
-I don’t know that he knows what he meant to me and how his patience with my oddness saved me in a way that’s still easily right there in the forefront of my mind – even now.
+I don’t know that he knows what he meant to me and how his patience with my oddness saved me in a way that’s still easily right there in the forefront of my mind.
+Even now.
 My life was very strange, and I was very strange, but he was my friend anyway.

 At the very least, it saves me from having to go out and buy him a gift.